China blames US for trade dispute, ‘unacceptable demands’

-BEIJING — China issued a report Sunday blaming the United States for a trade dispute and said it won’t back down on “major issues of principle.”
+BEIJING — China issued a report Sunday blaming the United States for a trade dispute and said it won’t back down on “major issues of principle,” but offered no clarification about what additional steps it will take to up the ante.

 “A country’s sovereignty and dignity must be respected, and any agreement reached by the two sides must be based on equality and mutual benefit,” it said.